 The most relevant parameter is the served requests.
 It is a very noisy graph but easy to recognise the growing and constant phases.

 End point detection with rulers: draw a line over the estimated average of the growing phase, and another one over the constant phase.
 The intersection of the two line is the measuring endpoint.
 This point signs the limit of the tested system.
-After this point the benchmark sofware can increase the load only in vain.
+After this point the benchmark software can increase the load only in vain.

 In the algorithmic version the benchmark tool uses a noise filter on the req/sec (blue line), and makes the (also noise filtered) differential function (red).